chaomartin/overlap-sampler/README.md

-# overlap-sampler
+# Overlap-Sampler
-Overlap Sampler for Region-Based Object Detection (WACV 2020)
+Overlap Sampler for Region-Based Object Detection (WACV 2020).
+The code is on the way ...